eellak/gsoc2018-arimamadurai/00_PROCESS/00_JOURNAL.md

 I developed very quickly the three versions to have a general look :

 ![Screenshots](03_SCREENSHOTS/2018-06-06_4.png)
-*I prefer the first two version but without contest, the third match better the Latin and therefore will be easier to develop.
+*I prefer the first two versions but without contest, the third matches better the Latin and therefore will be easier to develop.
 I am satisfied though cause the vertical one is not as boring as the first attempt and still have its Greeky touch.*

 **These are the typefaces I look at along the project :**